IrisShaders/ShaderDoc/passes/compute.md

 ## Concurrency between compute passes

-After all compute passes corresponding to a given composite pass have been dispatched, a single `glMemoryBarrier(GL_TEXTURE_FETCH_BARRIER_BIT | GL_SHADER_IMAGE_ACCESS_BARRIER_BIT)` command is issued both **before the first compute pass for that composite pass, and after the last compute pass for that composite pass**.
+For a given composite pass, a `glMemoryBarrier(GL_TEXTURE_FETCH_BARRIER_BIT | GL_SHADER_IMAGE_ACCESS_BARRIER_BIT)` command is issued both **before the first compute pass for that composite pass, and after the last compute pass for that composite pass**.
 As a result, no matter if a composite pass has a single corresponding compute pass or 37 corresponding compute passes, only two memory barriers are issued while executing that composite pass.

 This ensures that all `texture()` calls and all `imageLoad()` / `imageStore()` calls receive up-to-date values following the execution of all compute passes for a given composite pass, as opposed to out-of-date or undefined values.